Ayoush/commit-history-modifier/README.md

 # ComMIt-hISToRY-mOdiFIeR
-Testing some Sub proceSs for modIFYing coMMiT hIstOry
+Testing some sub proceSs for modIFYing coMMiT hIstOry